SpaceTeam/ortools/README.md

    pip install -e .
    ```

    All required packages will be automatically installed with pip too.
-If you don't like that you
+If you don't like that, you
    can check [setup.cfg](setup.cfg) for the dependencies and install them beforehand with conda
    (except for orhelper which is only available via pip).